The 20 Best Richter Syndrome Doctors in Japan

 Nagoya, JP

-Tetsuji Maruyama practices in Nagoya, Japan.
+Tetsuji Maruyama practices practicing medicine in Nagoya, Japan.
 Maruyama is rated as an Experienced expert by MediFind in the treatment of Richter Syndrome.
-Their top areas of expertise are Undescended Testicle, Hydronephrosis, Endometriosis, Lithotripsy, and Orchiectomy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Undescended Testicle, Hydronephrosis, Endometriosis, Lithotripsy, and Orchiectomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.